 But the cars that the “not very wealthy enthusiasts” often like seem to be softening by 15-30% or more.
 This (non-matching numbers) 1968 Chevrolet Corvette Convertible 4-Speed went for $23,500!
 I am annoyed at missing that great weekend driver.
 This rare 1939 Buick Roadmaster Phaeton Convertible 81-C went for $34k — about half of what one might have expected.
 American muscle cars like Mustangs, Chargers, GTOs, Camaros, even BMW M3s/M5s seem to be going for hefty discounts.
 I am a fan of both the Audi R8 and the AMG GT-R, and would love to see these drop in price to something more affordable — but those are still rich guy toys.

 But this is very different than the last few go rounds: After GFC, there were distressed real estate sales in NYC (but it eventually normalized).
-I hear similar tales of investor groups scoping out distressed prime real estate in the city right now.1 But most of the impact of this pandemic is being felt most intensely by the people with the least savings, the most insecure jobs and residencies, media salaries or less.
+I hear similar tales of investor groups scoping out distressed prime real estate in the city right now.1 But most of the impact of this pandemic is being felt most intensely by the people with the least savings, the most insecure jobs and residencies, median salaries or less.
 The bottom 60% of the country by income are the ones who are suffering the most.

 Live in a big house away from population concentrations?
 WFH in a service job?
 You will be just fine.
 Have a frontline job?
 You are literally risking your life and the lives of your families, for $12 / hour — not a great risk/reward ratio.